Take the North Cascades Scenic Highway and do the Cascade Loop - HeraldNet.com

 Fortunately, the Washington Apple Commission has all the answers.

-“Washington actually harvests between 10 to 12 billion pounds of apples a year, if you can believe it!” they told me in an email.
+“Washington actually harvests between 10-12 billion pounds of apples a year, if you can believe it!” they told me in an email.
 (New York state is second with an annual bounty of about 1.4 billion pounds.)
 If I had a nickel for each!

 Apple ranchers pack a lot of trees onto one tract.
 In the old days they could fit up to 360 trees per acre.
 Today using a trellis-growing system, they can plant nearly 1,500 trees on the same patch.
 (An acre is roughly the size of a football field.)